RachWalm/VolunteerVillage/README.md

 ![reveal](document/reveal.png)

 7. The URL's were set, disable_collectstatic was set to 1, port was set to 8000 and the secret key was provided the value.
+Cloudinary_URL and the Disable_collectstatic were later removed.
+The database_url was copied from the elephantSQL.

 ![configvars](document/config.png)